 Types of Customer Service

 Many organizations provide customer service primarily through phone interactions.
 Customers call a hotline, enter a queue, and a customer service representative picks up the phone.
-Forrester found that phone-based customer service is decreasing in popularity, though -- and that phone service is viewed as an escalation of another channel, such as email or web-based service.
+More than 50% of customers use the phone to contact customer support, making it the most-used channel for customer service.

-Customer service on social media is another up-and-coming way businesses are communicating with customers more frequently, and for good reason -- nearly 80% of the consumers we surveyed have shared positive experiences with companies, and 24% recommended companies on social media.
+Customer service on social media is another up-and-coming way businesses are communicating with customers more frequently.

 Customers can get fast and easy responses to questions they have on Twitter, Facebook, and Instagram, and social media gives businesses permission to be a little more fun, too.
 Some brands even create specific accounts for customer support.